Armchair-Software/rock-paper-scissors/README.md

 When you choose "Hard" difficulty, the "offline" game logic selects a modified strategy, `game_logic/strategy/wang_et_al_2014_mod1.h` / `.cpp`.
 Wang et al's strategy can be taken advantage of if it is understood by the player, in its predictability.
 This modified strategy attempts to detect and defeat prediction attacks - if the player defeated the Wang et al strategy the last two rounds, this strategy makes a random move instead of following the Wang et al strategy next.

 Intentionally losing at Rock Paper Scissors is actually just as difficult as intentionally winning.
 The "Easy" difficulty applies a simple inversion of the Wang et al strategy (detailed in `wang_et_al_2014_inverse.h` / `.cpp`), which plays the losing move instead of the winning move as dictated by the Wang strategy at every point.
 It does not include a random element, and can be predicted and relatively easily defeated once the pattern is observed.

+## Project structure
+The key parts of the project are laid out as follows:

+- `├── assets/` - Embedded assets - one PNG texture atlas image
+- `├── game_logic/` - Modular game logic
+- `│   └── strategy/` - Modular strategies used by the game logic
+- `├── gui/` - Functionality managing the GUI and providing higher-level graphical components.
+- `├── html/` - The HTML "shell" skeleton page template, used by Emscripten to produce the HTML page in `build`.
+- `├── include/` - Third-party libraries
+- `├── render/` - Functionality for low-level graphics rendering outside the scope of the GUI
+- `├── resources/` - Files to be deployed to the webserver directory for browser access - in this case, just the `favicon.ico`
+- `├── game_loops.*` - Implementation of each of the game's stages as pseudo-loops
+- `├── game_state.*` - Game state shared between game loops
+- `├── imconfig.h` - ImGUI library configuration
+- `├── main.cpp` - Entry point
+- `├── README.md` - This document
+- `├── CMakeLists.txt` - CMake build definitions
+- `├── build.sh` - build script
+- `├── run.sh` - run script
+- `├── rps.workspace` - Code::Blocks project workspace
+- `├── client.cbp` - Code::Blocks project workspace
+- `├── generate_git_version.sh` - auto-versioning helper
+- `├── get_version.*` - auto-versioning accessors
+- `├── git_version.h` - auto-version data
+- `└── version.h` - auto-version data

+Total source size, including all necessary boilerplate, excluding libraries and optional scripts, is 1677 lines, 79kB.

+The compiled release build is 796KB including HTML and javascript glue.

 ## Libraries used
 - [Boost](https://www.boost.org/)